Zheaoli/awesome-coins/README.md

 ## ☤ Cool Coin/Blockchain Stuff

+- [Bit](https://github.com/ofek/bit) — Python’s fastest Bitcoin library with an API allowing transactions to be made in only 3 lines of code.
 - [Tezos](https://www.tezos.com) — self-healing blockchain.
 - [Tendermint](https://tendermint.com) — byzantine fault-tolerant replicated state machines in any programming language.
 - [Cosmos](https://cosmos.network) — a network and a framework for interoperability between blockchains.